xingaoli/DP-HOI/README.md

 ```

 ## Pre-trained model
-You can also directly download the pretrained [model](https://google.com) of DP-HOI for ResNet50.
+You can also directly download the pre-trained [model](https://google.com) of DP-HOI for ResNet50.

 ## Results
 HICO-DET.